TCBlak/TBlak/README.md

 - 👀 I’m interested in ... becoming a programmer.
 I enjoy games and hope to work on VTT software.
 - 🌱 I’m currently learning ... programming at Tarrant County College in Fort Worth, Tx.
 - 💞️ I’m looking to collaborate on ... interesting projects at this point as well as school work.
-- 📫 How to reach me ...
-Vayne187@gmail.com
+- 📫 How to reach me ... todd.blakley@my.tccd.edu

 <!---
 TBlakley/TBlakley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.